Sacrificing His Core Supporters in a Race Against Defeat

 China’s sharing economy is nascent but already impressive in scope.
 China already boasts 12 unicorns—private firms valued at $1 billion or more—in the sharing space, more than any other nation.
 These include world-beaters such as Didi Chuxing, which bought Uber’s China division in August 2016 after a protracted battle between the two firms, and is now the world’s largest ride-hailing company.
 Newer Chinese unicorns include Mobike and Ofo, two bike-sharing firms out of Beijing that innovated on a familiar model by allowing customers to park their bikes anywhere, in contrast to the more limited, dock-based systems dominant in the United States and Europe.
 Two years ago, there were barely any shareable bikes in Chinese cities.
 Today, there are over 16 million.

 The rapid development of China’s sharing economy has been spurred by technological and social trends, supported in turn by explicit government backing.
 To begin with, China has nearly 700 million smartphone users and mobile payment apps are ubiquitous: two-thirds of smartphone users regularly utilize Alipay and WeChat Pay.
 In 2016, Chinese mobile transactions totaled $5.5 trillion, 50 times more than in the United States.
-The popularity urbanization, fosters a consumer environment that is conducive to shareable bikes, balls, and umbrellas.
+The popularity of scan-and-pay apps, combined with China’s quick urbanization, fosters a consumer environment that is conducive to shareable bikes, balls, and umbrellas.
 Moreover, the high cost of living in first-tier cities such as Beijing and Shanghai may promote a “spirit of frugality,” in the words of one industry analyst.